A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Official withdrawal from the University is required if a student wishes to drop all courses after a semester begins.

-Course changes after the last day of classes for the current term must be submitted on a Post-Semester Registration/Drop/Add form available through the student's academic program or the Office of the University Registrar.
-Appropriate justification and approval by the academic program should be attached to the post-semester form prior to submission for processing by The Graduate School.
+Course changes after the last day of classes for the most recent term must be submitted on a Post-Semester Registration/Drop/Add form available through the student's academic program or the Office of the University Registrar.
+Appropriate justification, documentation, and approval by the academic program should be attached to the post-semester form prior to submission for processing by The Graduate School.

 Students may take courses in residence at North Carolina State University, the University of North Carolina at Greensboro, the University of North Carolina at Charlotte, North Carolina Central University, or Duke University.
 Students may also take courses online though the UNC System inter-institutional website by having a request approved and paying tuition directly to the visited institution.

-To register for a residential inter-institutional course, the student must complete an Inter-Institutional Approval Form and obtain his/her director of graduate studies' signature certifying the following requirements:
+To register for a residential inter-institutional course, the student must complete an Inter-Institutional Approval Form and obtain the director of graduate studies' signature certifying the following requirements:

 - the course is appropriate for the student's degree program, and is a graduate-level course according to the current numbering schemes below: